GSA/digitalgov.gov/content/posts/2018/10/2018-10-29-gsa-steps-up-security-for-dotgov.md

 ---

+{{< img-right src="dotgov-logo" alt="The new DotGov logo has the .gov top-level domain text in light blue on a dark blue background." caption="The new DotGov logo." >}}

 The General Services Administration’s (GSA) [DotGov Program](https://home.dotgov.gov/about/) manages the .gov top-level domain (TLD) for the U.S. government.
 Like .com or .org, the .gov TLD serves a defined community of interest – but unlike other TLDs, .gov is only available to bona fide U.S.-based government organizations.

 These government organizations increasingly deliver services and information digitally, and using a .gov domain signals to users that the government website they’re visiting, or the email they’ve received from a .gov email address, is legitimate.
 Indeed, one of the primary reasons .gov exists is to help the public easily identify government services on the internet.